skip to Main Content

 In many cases, this is not the correct conclusion.
 Why?

-Cars and condos are a lot alike, especially when it comes to the relationship between maintenance and repairs and how this impacts their future value.
+Cars and condos share some similarities, especially when it comes to the relationship between timely maintenance and repairs and how this impacts the condos or cars future value.

 Consider the example of two high-end good quality automobiles that were exactly the same and bought brand new.